ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/05-xunit-assertions.md

 * `Assert.ThrowsAnyAsync<T>(Task testCode) where T: System.Exception` is the asynchronous version

 ## Events Assertions
-Asserting that events will be thrown also invovles [Action<T> delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netcore-3.1), and is a bit more involved as it requires _three_.
+Asserting that events will be thrown also involves [Action<T> delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netcore-3.1), and is a bit more involved as it requires _three_.
 The first delegate is for attaching the assertion-supplied event handler to the listener, the second for detaching it, and the third is for triggering the event with the actual code involved.

 For example, assume we have a class, `Emailer`, with a method `SendEmail(string address, string body)` that should have an event handler `EmailSent` whose event args are `EmailSentEventArgs`.
 We could test that this class was actually raising this event with: